vinaygoel/ars-workshop/README.md

 #### Setup Passphraseless ssh ####

-Please make sure that ssh is enabled.

-For OS X, follow the [instructions provided here](http://bluishcoder.co.nz/articles/mac-ssh.html)
+To enable ssh for OS X, follow the [instructions provided here](http://bluishcoder.co.nz/articles/mac-ssh.html)

-Check that you can ssh to the localhost without a passphrase:
+Next, check that you can ssh to the localhost without a passphrase:

 ```
 ssh localhost